popgendad/libpbwt/README.md

 pbwt_t *pbwt_import_vcf(const char *vcfinfile, const char *popmap);
 ```

-The `pbwt_import_vcf` function returns a `pbwt_t` data structure population from the VCF infile specified as `vcfinfile` and the popmap file `popmap` (i.e., two columns with sample identifier and population).
+The `pbwt_import_vcf` function returns a `pbwt_t` data structure population from the VCF infile specified as `vcfinfile` and the popmap file `popmap` (e.g., two columns with sample identifier and population).
 The function return a `NULL` pointer if it encounters an error during the import process.

 #### pbwt_write()